 - Identify a support person who can provide you with assistance if needed.
 This could be a family member or friend who has some knowledge of ostomy care.

-Q: Why is the skin around my stoma irritated?
-And when should I seek medical attention?
+Q: The skin around my stoma irritated.
+When should I seek medical attention?

 Q: How will I know if the skin barrier is fitting around my stoma correctly?